 This interdisciplinary course focuses on Mongolia’s path to political and economic development and the country’s current strategies for external relations and internal growth strategies.
 With special attention to Mongolia’s location between China and the Russia, this course discusses government policies for international investment and the shifting political discourses about domestic investment that form the background of Mongolia’s development trajectory.
 Educational excursions are an integral part of this course, and lecturers are drawn from local universities, research institutes, and NGOs.

 This interdisciplinary course, with required readings and relevant educational excursions, focuses on Mongolia’s nomadic population and the impact of political, social, and economic transformations and national resource management policies, ranging from wildlife to resource extraction to water quality and conservation, on Mongolia’s social, cultural, and physical environments.
 Lecturers are drawn from local universities, government agencies, and NGOs.

-Emphasis on speaking and comprehension in Mongolian, plus reading and writing skills, through classroom and field instruction.
+Emphasis is on speaking and listening comprehension in Mongolian, plus reading and writing skills, through classroom and field instruction.
 Classes are conducted by trained Mongolian language instructors.
-Students are placed in intensive beginning, intermediate, or advanced classes based on in-country evaluation, including oral proficiency testing.
+Students are placed in beginning, intermediate, or advanced classes based on in-country evaluation, including oral proficiency testing.
 Language training starts immediately after students arrive in Mongolia and continues during field excursions.

 Research Methods and Ethics – syllabus coming soon

 Through a carefully designed sequence of field projects, workshops, and related lectures, this course prepares students for independent research.
 Knowledge will culminate in each student’s successful completion of an individually designed and executed Independent Study Project at the end of the semester.

 Independent Study Project – syllabus coming soon